hurricane8/Optimization/README.md

 # Optimization
 DCAM MIPT course (6 sem)

 Home assignments (1 - 9) on optimization within the course "Methods of Optimization at MIPT".
-Lecturer - Beznosikov A.N.
+Lecturer - PhD A. Beznosikov